DNC releases tentative security footprint that includes Westside of Downtown Milwaukee

 “We are a city, and that means we will be in full operation at the time of the convention,” Barrett said.
 “We will be forthcoming with information as the plan is more fully developed.”

-Originally published on National Public Radio as DNC Security Perimeter Includes Westside Of Downtown Milwaukee
+Originally published on Wisconsin Public Radio as DNC Security Perimeter Includes Westside Of Downtown Milwaukee